shakebugs/shake-docs/docs/android/configuration-and-data/introduction.md

 ## Elements of the New ticket screen

 Your users send you their feedback and crash reports from the New ticket screen.
 Here's what you can customize on it:
+* [Feedback type](android/customer-feedback/feedback-type.md) for User feedback (Crash reports don't have this element).
 * [Email field](android/configuration-and-data/email.md)
 * [Inspect button](android/configuration-and-data/inspect.md)